SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

   ```

 * **`RecentMemory`** (Read-and-Update Node)
-  Retrieves recent memories, but first runs the `QualityMemory` creation process to ensure long-term memories are
+  Retrieves recent memories, but first triggers the **file-based memory creation process** to ensure the long-term
-  current.
+  memory file is current.
+This update logic is independent of the vector memory system.

   ```json
   {